open-component-model/ocm-spec/doc/01-model/07-extensions.md

   The HEX encoded digest value.

-The already defined digesters can be found [here](../04-extensions/04-algorithms/artifact-normalization-types.md).
+The already defined digesters can be found in the [Artifact Normalization Types extension section](../04-extensions/04-algorithms/artifact-normalization-types.md).

 Example: